2004 Democratic National Convention keynote address: Drafting

-Obama began drafting his speech while staying in a hotel in Springfield, Illinois, several days after learning he would deliver the address.
-According to his account of that day in The Audacity of Hope, Obama states that he began by considering his own campaign themes and those specific issues he wished to address, and while pondering the various people he had met and stories he had heard during his campaign, was reminded of the phrase "The audacity of hope", which was previously used in a sermon by his pastor Jeremiah Wright.
-The title of Wright's sermon was "The Audacity to Hope" but Obama recalled it as "The Audacity of Hope", which became the title for his conference address, and later the title of his second book.
-This seemingly minor change turned Wright's verb into Obama's noun.
+Obama began drafting his speech at a hotel in Springfield, Illinois, several days after receiving the call from Cahill.
+According to his memoir, also titled The Audacity of Hope, Obama stated that he began by considering his own campaign themes and specific issues he wished to address.
+While remembering the various people he had met and stories he had heard during his campaign, he was reminded of a sermon by his pastor, Jeremiah Wright, on the subject of the George Frederic Watts painting Hope.
+The title of Wright's sermon was "The Audacity to Hope," but Obama recalled it as "The Audacity of Hope", which became the title for his convention speech and later of his second book.

-Wright had attended a lecture by Frederick G. Sampson in Richmond, Virginia, in the late 1980s, on the George Frederic Watts painting Hope, which inspired him to give a sermon in 1990 based on the subject of the painting—"with her clothes in rags, her body scarred and bruised and bleeding, her harp all but destroyed and with only one string left, she had the audacity to make music and praise God ...
-To take the one string you have left and to have the audacity to hope ... that's the real word God will have us hear from this passage and from Watt's painting."

 The first draft was written in longhand, and Obama reportedly labored over it for some two weeks, often beyond midnight.
-Described by his campaign political director as "a greatest hits collection of rhetoric drawn from his stump speeches", Obama also watched and read previous keynote addresses during the process.
-Originally given 8 minutes to speak, Obama's completed address ran for 25 minutes, leading to two more weeks of edits with advisors that brought it down to 17 minutes.
-The final draft was sent to a Democratic speech writing team at the FleetCenter on roughly July 20, at which time some biographical material was removed so as to include more on the presidential ticket; one report indicated that roughly three quarters was reported to have been left intact after the Kerry campaign's edits, while another indicated that very little had been changed.
+Dan Shomon, his campaign political director, referred to the speech as "a greatest hits collection of rhetoric drawn from his stump speeches."
+Obama also watched and read previous keynote addresses during the process.
+Although he was originally granted eight minutes for the speech, the initial draft ran for 25 minutes, leading to two more weeks of edits with advisors to reduce it to 17 minutes.
+The final draft was sent to a Democratic speechwriting team at the FleetCenter around July 20.
+Although some biographical material was removed to focus on the Kerry campaign, reports on the process indicated that three-quarters or more of the Obama draft was left intact after the Kerry campaign's edits.
 After delivering it, Obama acknowledged that his and Kerry's staffs had reviewed the speech for length, noting, however, that he was proud to have written it himself along with most of his other speeches.